 Don’t get us wrong, prepare to work hard, stretching and building strength where you need it, but also prepare to not feel like you’e working hard.
 Expect to feel more like you are spending time with a friend who really wants the best for you.
 It’s a wonderful combination of feeling cared for and feeling physically challenged all at the same time.
 Plus we got some great exercise tips to take with us on our future travels.

 Next step on our wellness journey saw us heading to the spa for a massage.
 All guests at Amilla get a complimentary 50 minute massage but you’ll probably want to book another because it’s highly likely that this will be the best massage you have ever had.

 A wild claim you may think but the the staff at the Javvu Spa have been trained to deliver ‘therapeutic, progressive, deep tissue massages’ by the acclaimed London-based massage expert, Beata Aleksandrowicz.

-Massages at Amilla’s spa really are something different and they really are amazing.
+Massages at the Amilla Fushi spa really are really amazing

 The combination of the personalised workout session and the personalised massage therapy left us feeling in amazing shape; a match made in heaven.